ivalaginja/2023-03-16_AdvancedGit_repo3_MPC/README.md

 Welcome to **workflow 2** of the "Advanced Git for Astronomers" tutorial!

-With this repository, we  will be learning how to manage several active branches at a timem on a repository.
+With this repository, we  will be learning how to manage several active branches at a time on a repository.
 We will see how merge conflicts arise, how to solve them, and how to work in a way that tries to avoid them in the first place, as best as possible.